-- H. The team will be given up to one minute to prepare, attach and demonstrate its prosthesis, to place the Nylon Bean Bags anywhere inside the bucket, and to place the bucket anywhere inside the Working Area.
-If at the end of one minute the team is not ready to perform the task, the trial will be declared a mistrial and this process will process will be repeated for the second trial. - I. When the prosthesis is prepared, attached and ready or at the end of one minute, the designated team member will stand outside of the Working Area.
+- H. During the one minute preparation time, teams will be allowed to arrange the bean bags inside the bucket, and place the bucket anywhere inside the working area. - I. When the prosthesis is prepared, attached and ready or at the end of the one minute preparation time, the designated team member will stand outside of the Working Area.